 - Meanwhile, put a heavy-based pan/skillet on heat No 2 with bacon fat (otherwise use olive oil) and add the shallots.
 Plonk on a lid and cook for 15 minutes.
 Take off lid and continue to pan-fry until nicely caramelised on both sides.
 If not using bacon fat do grab all of the sticky sediment from base of pan with a little of the stock.

 - Put a large heavy-based saucepan on electric heat No 3 (out of 6).
 When hot enough pour in a little oil.
 Add the minced/ground beef and allow to settle.
 I’m finding that with any form of mince/meat here that I have to wait for the meat to ooze out a lot of gunk.
 That I remove by carefully tilting the pan and mop it out with lots of kitchen paper towels.
 Then, I have to add a little more oil before the meat will brown.
 Get the mince as evenly brown/golden as possible.
 And don’t worry if the mince catches a little, or scorches slightly as it’s all flavour that the stock will grab.
 Reduce heat to No 1, push mince to the sides, add a glug more oil if necessary and add the garlic and cook for several minutes before pushing to the sides and adding the tomato purée.
 Allow at least 5 minutes for the rawness of the purée to cook out.
-Add the lesser amounts of both cayenne and paprika and allow only seconds for those to infuse.
+Add the cayenne, paprika and red pepper flakes and allow only seconds for those to infuse.
 This is when the fresh caramelised tomatoes should be rubbed through a fine wire metal sieve into this mixture.
-Sprinkle over the dried oregano and after that pour in the water, bay leaf and half a stock cube.
+Sprinkle over the dried oregano and after that pour in the water, the cooked marrowfat peas, bay leaf and half a stock cube.
 Up the heat to No 4, cover with lid and bring to boiling point.
 Reduce heat to No 1 or 2 and simmer for 30 minutes, stirring through occasionally (especially to make certain that the stock cube has fully dissolved).
 If there’s too much liquid take the lid off for the last 10 minutes or so.
 If that’s the case do check on the sauce as it might catch on base of pan.

 - For the carrot and parsnip mash I cook the carrots with the beef after pouring in the stock.
 Then, once the potatoes and parsnips are ready, and before draining them, I add the carrots to reheat.
 Simply mash both the carrots and parsnips in a suitable bowl with a fork if soft enough.
 Add a little butter and seasoning to personal taste.